top of page

 Step #3: Putting your style guide together

 If you want to invest in your style guide, a platform like Frontify can be a great idea.
 If you're not there yet, Canva is a great option.
-You'll be able to manage it as a living document and have the capability of downloading it as a PDF or providing a link when it needs to be shared.
+You'll be able to update it as needed and have the capability of downloading it as a PDF or providing a link when it needs to be shared.

 Step #4: Expanding your resources